Lornt1666/codex/docs/audit_candidate/world_bank_outreach.md

 - `--documents`: Optional override list of files to include (defaults to the seven sanctioned artifacts).
 - `--subject`: Subject line inserted into every generated message draft.
 - `--zip`: Produce a `.zip` archive mirroring the generated folder for secure upload.
+- `--delivery-plan`: Override the default `delivery_plan.json` location.
+Relative paths are created inside the output folder.
+- `--overwrite`: Permit the script to clear an existing non-empty output directory before regenerating the bundle.

 Outputs:
 - `documents/`: Verified copies of all evidence files with preserved timestamps.
 - `messages/`: Tailored communication drafts for each contact.
 - `outreach_manifest.json`: Machine-readable ledger of contacts, hashes, and file paths for downstream tracking.
+- `delivery_plan.json`: Structured dispatch instructions enumerating per-recipient tasks, hashes, and compliance controls.
 - Optional `<output>.zip` archive ready for enclave ingestion.

+### Dispatch Plan Automation

+The dispatch plan provides investigators and compliance teams with an actionable queue that can be ingested by downstream case-management tooling.
+Each task contains:

+- A unique identifier for ledger correlation and acknowledgement tracking.
+- The validated communication channel and target (email, phone, or secure portal) derived from the roster entry.
+- Cryptographic hashes of the corresponding message file to enforce tamper-evident delivery.
+- Prescribed compliance controls, including roster signature verification and ledger logging requirements.

+The JSON structure is intentionally compact so it can be imported into ticketing systems or scheduling platforms without manual transcription.
+If the roster specifies an unsupported channel or omits the required contact details (for example, a phone dispatch without a phone number), the tool raises an error before any files are generated, preventing incomplete outreach attempts.